aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 Looking at our initializer, we notice that we're accepting `gender`, `height`, and `stride` all as optional parameters.
 Handling optional information is a common programming problem.
-The diagram below captures how we calcualte stride using the optional parameters:
+The diagram below captures how we calculate stride using the optional parameters:

 ![](chapter-figures/optional-parameters.png)\

-Our initializer accepts the optional parameters, and sets instance variables of the same names, after some data formatting in the initalizer to allow for a case insensitive gender parameter to be passed in, and prevent a height and stride that is non-numerical or less than 0.
+Our initializer accepts the optional parameters, and sets instance variables of the same names, after some data formatting in the initializer to allow for a case insensitive gender parameter to be passed in, and prevent a height and stride that is non-numerical or less than 0.

 * We set `@gender` to the stringified, downcased version of the passed in `gender` parameter, as long as it's included in the `GENDER` constant.
 If it's not, our `@gender` instance variable will be `nil`.
 * `@height` is set to the `height` parameter converted to a float, as long as it's greater than 0.
 If not, then `@height` will also be `nil`.